shhwang1/BA_Kernel-based-Learning/README.md

     print('Linearly-Hard margin SVM accuracy : ', accuracy_clf)
 ```

 We used the scikit-learn package to implement SVM.
-The first case, Linearly-Hard case, does not have a suitable hyperparameter to deal with in Analysis as mentioned above.
-Meanwhile, an argument called 'max_iter' was found in the LinearSVC Method, which contained information indicating how many times the SVM would be trained repeatedly.
-So we decided to compare the experimental performance according to 'max_iter' among the few parameters.
+To implement first case, Linearly-Hard case, we set the hyperparameter 'C' as 1e-10, which is close to "0".
+In the scikit-learn method, this method was used because the C value could not be set to 0.